baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/page/pagegroup.md

 ## Description
 The PageGroup number is used to keep certain pages together when randomizing is setup.
-All Pages with the same group number will appear consecutively (as read in from the Master quiz file) and not randomized.
+All Pages with the same group number will appear consecutively (as read in from the master quiz file) and not randomized.

 This can be useful when a quiz is set up with a Page holding images that represent a time point in a patient's clinical journey (for example one of a number of follow up images).
 The administrator may want to keep all Pages for one patient in the same group.

-### PageGroup="0"
+## PageGroup="0"

 Any pages assigned a group number of 0 will always appear at the beginning of the quiz.
 If more than one Page has a page group number of 0, these pages will appear in the order read in.
-This is useful if the administrator wishes to present instructional information that applies to the quiz that follows.
 The remaining pages are randomized.
+Following are some use cases for assigning pages to PageGroup="0"

+* present instructional information that applies to the quiz that follows
+* isolate certain images that all observers will see at the beginning of the quiz before randomization in order to establish a baseline

 ## Example

-Master Quiz:
+Master quiz:

 ```
 <Session RandomizePageGroups="Y">